 This is where we stayed on our most recent trip to the Black Forest.
 It gave tons of day trip options for us and because it is a popular tourist area, there are plenty of lodging accommodations available.
 We personally stayed at this apartment because it had a swimming pool, ping pong, fussball, and several other kid friendly activities right on site at the complex/ “resort”.

-Black Forest Farm Stay
+Black Forest Farm Stays

 One of the most popular accommodations in the Black Forest with families is staying at a farm stay.
 It just adds a whole other unique element to your trip.
+There’s nothing like staying on a working farm and having your kids be able to roam around and play, or even better, get involved with the animals!!!

 This farm stay is a great location as it’s pretty central to get to many Black Forest activities There are horses, BBQ facilities, cows, and a small playground.